taylormitchell/roamsh/README.md

 # Roam Shell

+Roam Shell is a plugin for Roam Research which brings a terminal and scripting to your graph.
 For documentation, go to: https://roamresearch.com/#/app/roam-shell/page/db6GIMaLc